Descent & Landing Trajectory and Guidance Algorithms with Divert Capabilities for Moon Landing: Candidate on-board guidance solutions

 \paragraph{Optimal trajectories database} This is a viable approach where optimal trajectories are computed offline prior to flight, taking into account a set of realistic dispersions on key mission parameters (e.g., initial state, initial mass, engine parameters).
 The envelope of trajectories is then stored on-board and interpolated on-the-fly, as also suggested in \cite{doi:10.2514/6.2008-6426}, on the basis of the current estimated vehicle's state, and the chosen reference trajectory tracked in closed-loop by the GNC subsystem.
 Ideally, the bigger the database, the smaller is the fuel penalty with respect to an optimal solution.
-Unfortunately the database can very quickly grow in size, especially in the Argonaut case, where up to two divert maneuvers may be needed.
+Unfortunately, the database can very quickly grow in size, especially in the Argonaut case, where up to two divert manoeuvres may be needed.
 Additionally, this approach automatically results in a quantization of the attainable landing site position, which could only be chosen among the ones included in the database.
-If this latter issue is less of a concern for Argonaut, the on-board storage of the database may represent a bigger problem, as Argonaut also requires a potentially large terrain features database for Terrain Relative Navigation, whose usefulness is absolutely key to meet the challenging landing accuracy requirements of the mission.
+If this latter issue is less of a concern for Argonaut, the on-board storage of the database may represent a bigger problem, as Argonaut also requires a potentially large terrain features database for Terrain Relative Navigation, whose usefulness is key to meet the challenging landing accuracy requirements of the mission.

-\paragraph{Deep reinforcement learning} Another alternative and quite innovative approach consists in exploiting deep reinforcement learning techniques to compute on-board the optimal trajectory and commands.
-Currently, this is a quite active research topic, with a few applications to spacecraft guidance found in literature \cite{hov,izzo1,izzo2}.
+\paragraph{Deep reinforcement learning} Another alternative and quite innovative approach is to implement deep reinforcement learning techniques on-board to compute the optimal trajectory and commands.
+Currently, this is a quite active research topic, with a few applications to spacecraft guidance already available in the literature \cite{hov,izzo1,izzo2}.
 But, as for on-board optimization, key issues in explainability and V\&V need to be solved before a possible real-life implementation on a space mission.

 \paragraph{Motion planning} Motion planning approaches are usually adopted in robotics to solve very constrained trajectory optimization problems, potentially with multiple agents evolving in a very cluttered and highly dynamic environment.
 Examples of sampling-based techniques applied to space mission scenarios can be found in the literature \cite{Surovik_Scheeres_2015,CAPOLUPO20178279}, but there is still a significant leap to be made for a future concrete on-board application, specifically in the available vs. required computational capabilities for these methods to provide a sufficiently good, feasible solution.